OSLC/developing-oslc-applications/_harp/iotp_adaptor/environment-setup.md

 1. Start eclipse
 2. Open the Git perspective
 3. paste the following URI in the Git Repositories view: https://github.com/OSLC/iotp-adaptor.git
-4. Select the iotp-adaptor repository, right click, and invoke Import Maven Projects... to import the CE4IoTConnector maven project.
+4. Select the iotp-adaptor repository, right click, and invoke Import Maven Projects... to import the iotp-adaptor maven project.
 Note: if this menu item isn't available, you will need to install the m2e egit connector from the eclipse marketplace.
 Follow [these instructions](https://stackoverflow.com/questions/4542104/how-do-you-get-git-integration-working-with-m2eclipse).
-5. Select the iotp-awaptor repository again, right click and invoke Import Projects... to import the CE4IoTConnector-model project.
+5. Select the iotp-awaptor repository again, right click and invoke Import Projects... to import the iotp-adaptor-model project.
 5. Switch to the Java EE perspective
-6. Expand eclipse maven project CE4IoTConnector
+6. Expand eclipse maven project iotp-adaptor
 7. Select the pom.xml file, right click and invoke Run As > Maven install

-If all goes well, you should have completed the build of CE4IoTConnector, and the deployable WAR file will be in target/iotp-0.0.1-SNAPSHOT (or something similar, the version might be different).
+If all goes well, you should have completed the build of iotp-adaptor, and the deployable WAR file will be in target/iotp-0.0.1-SNAPSHOT (or something similar, the version might be different).

 Note, when you load a Maven project (instead of an eclipse project), Maven automatically updates the eclipse project settings from information in the Maven pom.xml file.
 If you make significant changes to the pom.xml file, you may need to update the eclipse project settings again.
-To do this, select the CE4IoTConnector project, right click, and invoke Maven > Update Project....
+To do this, select the iotp-adaptor project, right click, and invoke Maven > Update Project....
 This will ensure the eclipse automatic build will use the same settings and dependencies as the Maven commands (e.g., mvn install from the command line or Run As > Maven install from the Project Explorer).
 This way compilation errors will show up in the Project Explorer and Markers view as you are editing.